 Your next step is entering the player’s projection into the simulator.
 You can use your own projection or enter one from the countless DFS projection sites around the web.

-NFL Index Props
+Super Bowl LVII Index Props

 Pros like these props as many will run simulations very similar to the Unabated Props Simulator to figure out odds for each possibility in the distribution.
 For example, you might wildly guess that the odds for Hurts to throw for 300-319 yards should be +1500.
 You see odds of +1200 and take a nibble.
-A pro, on the other hand, after running their simulator, might tell you the true number is +1888, and rightfully pass on the play.
+A pro, on the other hand, after running their simulator, might tell you the true number is +1888, and rightfully pass on the prop bet.

 Perhaps you are wondering, how do I find those 400-1 bargains?
 You’re going to need data or the use of an accurate simulator to find value on index prop plays.
 For recreational players, betting these props can be fun when done in moderation.
 Be careful, the holds are usually very high and unless you have reliable data you can trust, they are not recommended.